YaolingYang/SparsePainter/README.md

 * **-AAS** Output the AAS of each SNP.
 The output file format is a text file (.txt).

-* **-nmatch** Output the number of matches at each SNP for each target haplotype.
+* **-outmatch** Output the number of matches at each SNP for each target haplotype.
 The output file format is a gzipped text file (.txt.gz).

 ## Optional Commands